Rafael (footballer, born 1990): 2012–13 season

 On 2 July 2012, Rafael signed a new four-year contract to keep him at the club until 2016.
 For the 2012–13 season, he was given the number 2 shirt, previously worn by Gary Neville, who retired in 2011.
 After missing the opening game of the season, he returned to play against Fulham on 25 August 2012, and scored United's third goal (and his third for the club) in a 3–2 win.
 On 23 September 2012, Rafael scored the equalising goal in a 1–2 United win at Anfield over Liverpool.
 After receiving a layoff from Shinji Kagawa, he cut inside onto his left foot and curled a shot past Pepe Reina and into the top corner.
 On 23 October 2012, Rafael made his 100th appearance for United in a 3–2 win over Portuguese side Braga.
 On 23 February 2013, Rafael scored United's first goal in a 2–0 league win away to Queens Park Rangers, hitting the ball on the half-volley from 25 yards out, through a crowd of players and into the top corner of the goal.
 On 5 May, Rafael was sent off against Chelsea for a challenge on David Luiz.

 2014–15 season

 On 27 September 2014, Rafael was named man of the match for his performance in the 2–1 victory over West Ham United.

 Lyon

 On 3 August 2015, Rafael joined French club Lyon on a four-year contract for an undisclosed fee.

 İstanbul Başakşehir

 On 8 September 2020, Turkish club İstanbul Başakşehir announced the signing of Rafael on a free transfer, on a two-year contract with the option of a third year.

 Botafogo

 On 8 September 2021, Rafael joined Brazilian club Botafogo on a two-and-a-half-year contract.
 He and his twin brother Fábio supported the club when they were young.

+In July 2023, Rafael suffered a serious injury to his left knee in the classic against Vasco, at the Nilton Santos Stadium, in the Brazilian Championship.
+Rafael underwent surgery the day after the classic.

+In October 2023, still out of action, the right-back submitted a renewal with Botafogo until the end of 2024.

+Rafael only returned to play for Botafogo in March 2024, after more than eight months out due to injury.

+In April 2024, after a series of injuries for Botafogo, Rafael announced his retirement at the end of the year.

+In the first half of April, the right-back was diagnosed with a fracture in the patella of his left knee and the athlete began treatment.
+Botafogo informed that the deadline for return was eight weeks.